dask/dask-blog/_posts/2021-03-00-image-segmentation.md

 ### GPU support available in dask-image

-For `dask-image` version 0.6.0, there is GPU array support for four of the six subpackages:
+From `dask-image` version 0.6.0, there is GPU array support for four of the six subpackages:
 * imread
 * ndfilters
 * ndinterp